xing/hops/packages/react/README.md

 ### Installation

-Just add this preset and its peer dependencies `react`, `react-dom`, `react-helmet` and `react-router-dom` to your existing Hops React project:
+Add this preset and its peer dependencies `react`, `react-dom`, `react-helmet` and `react-router-dom` to your existing Hops React project:

 ```bash
 $ yarn add hops-react react react-dom react-helmet react-router-dom